memphisdev/documentation/docs/memphis/schemaverse-schema-management/comparison.md

 Confluent Schema Registry provides a serving layer for your metadata.&#x20;

-It provides a RESTful interface for storing and retrieving your Avro®, JSON Schema, and [Protobuf](https://developers.google.com/protocol-buffers/) [schemas](https://docs.confluent.io/platform/current/schema-registry/schema\_registry\_onprem\_tutorial.html#schema-registry-tutorial-definition).&#x20;
+It provides a RESTful interface for storing and retrieving your AvroÂ®, JSON Schema, and [Protobuf](https://developers.google.com/protocol-buffers/) [schemas](https://docs.confluent.io/platform/current/schema-registry/schema\_registry\_onprem\_tutorial.html#schema-registry-tutorial-definition).&#x20;

 It stores a versioned history of all schemas based on a specified subject name strategy, provides multiple compatibility settings and allows evolution of schemas according to the configured compatibility settings and expanded support for these schema types.

-It provides serializers that plug into Apache Kafka® clients that handle schema storage and retrieval for Kafka messages that are sent in any of the supported formats.
+It provides serializers that plug into Apache KafkaÂ® clients that handle schema storage and retrieval for Kafka messages that are sent in any of the supported formats.

 <figure><img src="https://lh4.googleusercontent.com/TsEE5GMwkbMLRKzv51BG6KoL9GY_Eh_ZceRacC5XOgMP_pgQY6GNKIil4-G1tXECXW8SYzlsqjQwU6i1Q6aeZygDmgCNzeeN1YlmjjiuXggpBIsdOX57XrMLedg3xsZYL8ARI9ftTaf3Mr7BkB5UplE" alt=""><figcaption><p>Credit: https://docs.confluent.io/platform/current/schema-registry/index.html#schemas-subjects-and-topics</p></figcaption></figure>